 Repairs: The Epoxy can be sanded with a fine grit 600 and buffed with a common drill and pad.

-WARRANTY:BECAUSE WE HAVE NO CONTROL OVER THE WORKING CONDITIONS OR METHODS, OUR LIABILITY IS LIMITED TO THE PRICE OF THIS PRODUCT.
+WARRANTY:BECAUSE WE HAVE NO CONTROL OVER THE WORKING CONDITIONS OR METHODS, Please read instructions and install by a qualified professional.
+OUR LIABILITY IS LIMITED TO THE PRICE OF THIS PRODUCT.
 Use at Own Risk -- All sales are final no returns.

 Bartopepoxy.com is a Steebar, LLC company, P.O.
 BOX 45, Basking Ridge NJ 07920 (908) 204-0095 -- 4/2005